Community asking for special election to remove Fresno Unified board member

-FRESNO, California (KGPE) – Fresno Unified Board Member Terry Slatic is speaking out about a community effort to get him out of office.
+FRESNO, California (KSEE) – Fresno Unified Board Member Terry Slatic is speaking out about a community effort to get him out of office.

 A group of community members is asking for a special election to remove Slatic from the board.